 When DND on Busy is turned on for the set, internal and private network callers hear a busy tone instead of ringing when you are on the telephone.
 External callers are transferred to the prime set used in your system.
-For step-by-step instructions, see Making Changes to Do Not Disturb on Busy on page 27.
+For more information about changing Do Not Disturb on Busy using the Unified Manager, see the Enterprise Edge Programming Operations Guide.